 In 2000, in now-independent Ukraine, she established the first Biotechnology faculty in the National Technical University in Kiev.
 She served as the first Dean of the Biotechnology and Biotechnical Faculty and also served Ukraine as an Assistant Minister of Health and Biotechnology.

 Dr. Liubov Sichel has received many awards for her research and scientific contributions during her tenure as a scientist, professor and government minister.
 Today she has more than 180 publications and 36 patents.

-Research on lactobacillus strains continued as a primary interest of study in Bulgaria, Russia and the Ukraine.
-On April 2nd, 1979, a Soviet Union biological warfare research laboratory accidentally released anthrax from a biological weapons complex near the city of Sverdlovsk.
-During his many trips to Russia, John heard many stories about the accidental release of anthrax.
-He was told that after the accidental release, some leaders in the Soviet military asked the government to provide protection against biological warfare agents such as plague, smallpox, anthrax, etc. At their request, a special research institute conducted research to identify an effective product, and the result was a lactobacillus cell wall fragment made from a special strain.
-This product was the grandfather of what would come to be Del-Immune V®.
+Co-founder, John Sichel a retired U.S. pharmacist, who had previously been introduced to the early product by one of his trusted business associates, heard many stories about the efficacy and potential of the research.
+He was told leaders in the Soviet military asked the government to provide protection against biological warfare agents such as plague, smallpox, anthrax, etc. At their request, a special research institute conducted experiments to identify an effective product, and the result was a lactobacillus cell wall fragment made from a special strain.
+This product was a predecessor of what would eventually become Del-Immune V.